-Stratus recommends configuring quorum service for HA operation.
-The quorum service prevents a condition called split-brain where both PMs of an HA operation pair are running independently of each other; for information, see Quorum Servers.
+Stratus recommends configuring quorum service for both HA operation and FT operation.
+The quorum service prevents a condition called split-brain where both PMs of an HA operation and FT operation pair are running independently of each other; for information, see Quorum Servers.